Built in 1847,

-By 1939, 632 Hudson was home to the Esteve Packing Corporation, a sausage factory importing Spanish nougat, Cuban guava, and Canadian salt cod, and producing Spanish-style sausages, olives, and oils.
+By 1939, it was home to the Esteve Packing Corporation, a sausage factory importing Spanish nougat, Cuban guava, and Canadian salt cod, and producing Spanish-style sausages, olives, and oils.

 In 1992, the present owner Karen Lashinsky and her mother purchased the building, painstakingly restoring and renovating it over a period of twenty-five years.

-Today the building is an ever-evolving labor of love, full of fantasy, romance and imagination.
-The personality and history of the building remain strong and ever-changing, growing with each new visitor.
+the building is an ever-evolving labor of love, full of fantasy, romance and imagination.

 Decorated with an astonishing collection of antiques and artifacts from all over the world, 632 on Hudson is not so much a venue in the usual sense of the word, but rather a private home that has been made available to share with others in the joy and beauty of their own special occasions.